demisto/content-docs/README.md

   ```export MAX_PACKS=10 && npm run marketplace-docs```

 ```
-NOTE : When running locally, in order to see links from the entities in the marketplace to their correspond README in the reference section, you will need to run the reference-docs script before running the marketplace-docs script.
+NOTE : When running locally, in order to see links from the entities in the marketplace to their corresponding README in the reference section, you will need to run the reference-docs script before running the marketplace-docs script.
 ```

 ### Generation Code